12 Great Ways to Get Rid of Bloating

 Peppermint has a long history as a digestive aid and in supplement form, it has been found to reduce symptoms of bloating and distension in people with IBS.

-Some evidence indicates that peppermint oil combats bloating and distension in people with IBS, but personally I find it helpful to have peppermint tea after a meal, rather than the more usual coffee which is more acidic, and even sucking a strong mint can help too.
+Personally I find it helpful to have peppermint tea after a meal, rather than the more usual coffee which is more acidic, and even sucking a strong mint can help too.

 9. Avoid swallowing too much air